 Talkeetna Motel long known for its casual atmosphere and is located downtown.
 Comfortable convenient and affordable.
 Complimentary coffee.
 907-733-2323 or toll free 877-486-2323

 Talkkeetna Alaska Lodge Set on a ridge above the small community of Talkeetna on the south side of Mount McKinley, our lodge offers unforgettable views of Mount McKinley and the Alaska Range.
 Relax next to our 46-foot river rock fireplace or shop for Native art from Alaska villages.
 Unwind in our comfortable guest rooms; upgrade to select suites to include a Jacuzzi bath and gas fireplace with your view of Denali.
 Enjoy casual or fine dining featuring Alaska cuisine, local brews and the best wine selection in the neighborhood.
 Adventures of a lifetime abound with flightseeing, jet boating, rafting, ziplining, kayaking or geocaching.
 1-877-777-4067

 The Talkeetna Roadhouse.
-Private rooms, hostel-style bunks and two private cabins with bathrooms “down the hall” in typical roadhouse fashion.
-Wi-Fi, satellite TV, coin-op laundry, extensive library and bakery famous for cinnamon rolls and a hearty breakfast.
-Lunch and dinner is also available.
+The Talkeetna Roadhouse.
+Cozy accommodations in private rooms, hostel-style bunks, cabins and the Museum Apartment.
+Wi-fi, satellite TV, showers, coin-op laundry, extensive library and bakery famous for cinnamon rolls and a hearty Breakfast and "Not Breakfast" menu served at family-style tables.
 Open year round on Main Street.
 907-733-1351